Fat Cow, popular Highland Road restaurant, permanently closed after 11 years

 Trending News

-The restaurant, once owned and operated by a Louisiana couple, first opened in 2011
+The restaurant, once owned and operated by a Natchez couple, first opened in 2011

 More News